 The Foundation officers and members work closely with the college board of trustees and the administration.
-A member of the college board of trustees serves as a member of the Foundation and the President of the college serves as secretary of the Foundation.
+A member of the college board of trustees serves as a liaison of the Foundation and the President of the college serves as secretary of the Foundation.

-Members as of May, 2013
+Members as of May, 2014

-Interim Director: Thomas Quinn Foundation Manager: Katie Tisdale Resource Development Specialist: Lynne Ruden
+Foundation Manager: Katie Tisdale Resource Development Specialist: Lynne Ruden

-William Curnalia, President Sandy Woods, Vice President Ruggero Dozzi, Treasurer Thomas Quinn, Secretary Diane Allen Pauline Cournyer Sheryl Coyne Ruth Ferguson
+William Curnalia, President Sandy Woods, Vice President Ruggero Dozzi, Treasurer Thomas Quinn, Secretary

-Ed Harris Eric Hart Patrick Ryan Rich Vlasic
+Diane Abbonizio Pauline Cournyer Sheryl Coyne Ed Harris

-Mike Wahl
+Eric Hart Patrick Ryan Rich Vlasic Mike Wahl